swhobbit/swhobbit/README.md

 (It was also before dial-up `UUCP` convincingly lost the protocol war to `SMTP`/`POP3`/`IMAP4` over always on connections.)
 Its website is still at [UUPC.net](https://uupc.net), and the source is also here on Github at [github.com/swhobbit/UUPC](https://github.com/swhobbit/UUPC).

-My [oldest Internet domain](https://domain.kew.com/) is propably older than yours.
+My [oldest Internet domain](https://domain.kew.com/) is probably older than yours.

 I am the volunteer valet to an [IBM 4361 running VM/SP 5](https://wiki.livingcomputers.org/doku.php#ibm_4300_series), which can be remotely accessed.
 (I neither work for nor speak for its owners.)